Arnab-D-a-s/weatherApi/README.md

 # weatherApi
-This is a POC product to fetch some weather Details.
+This is a POC product to fetch some weather Details from OpenWeatherMap.
 As we grow old this section will be getting more stories.

+# Purpose
+    To get a forecast of 5 days using location code.
+    To get locations out of selected favorites which are warmer than a threshhold temperature on tomorrow.